Resting Neurons, Active Insights: Robustifying Activation Sparsity in LLMs via Spontaneity: Implementation Details

 \section{Implementation Details}

 We use the Wikitext-raw-v2 dataset \cite{merity2016pointer} as calibration data to train the spontaneous neurons.
-During training, each weight block $\mathbf{W}$ is associated with a spontaneous activation $\vec{\alpha}$ (a set of learnable parameters), and we transform these activations into bias terms inside $\mathbf{W}$, i.e., $\forall\, \mathbf{W}:\, \vec{b}_{\mathbf{W}} = \mathbf{W}\vec{\alpha}$.
+During training, each weight block $\mathbf{W}$ is associated with a spontaneous activation $\vec{\alpha}$ (a set of learnable parameters), and we transform these activations into bias terms inside $\mathbf{W}$, i.e., $\forall\, \mathbf{W}_{l}:\, \vec{b}_{\mathbf{W}_{l}} = \mathbf{W}_{l}\vec{\alpha}_{l}$.
 Once training is complete, the spontaneous activations $\vec{\alpha}$ become fixed, and treating them as bias terms (referred to as spontaneous neurons) introduces no additional matrix multiplication.
 This preserves the model’s inference efficiency, as shown in Table~\ref{tab:latency}.

-We evaluate the effectiveness of spontaneous neurons on three main LLM backbones: the Llama3 family \cite{dubey2024llama}, Mistral-v2-7B \cite{jiang2023mistral7b}, and the Qwen3 family \cite{yang2025qwen3}.
+We evaluate the effectiveness of spontaneous neurons on three main LLM backbones: the Llama3 family \cite{dubey2024llama}, Mistral-7B \cite{jiang2023mistral7b}, and the Qwen3 family \cite{yang2025qwen3}.
 All models share the same training configuration: a learning rate of 1e-5, 10 training epochs, a batch size of 8, and a block size of 128 for dataset chunking.
 We train all models on four Nvidia A6000 GPUs.
-For larger models such as Llama3-8B, Mistral-v2-7B, and Qwen3-8B, the training typically takes between 1.14 and 2.25 hours (1.14h for Llama3-8B, 1.85h for Mistral-v2-7B, and 2.25h for Qwen3-8B), while smaller models can be trained in under 20 minutes.
+For larger models such as Llama3-8B, Mistral-7B, and Qwen3-8B, the training typically takes between 1.14 and 2.25 hours (1.14h for Llama3-8B, 1.85h for Mistral-7B, and 2.25h for Qwen3-8B), while smaller models can be trained in under 20 minutes.